|Weight||81kg (12st 10lb)|

 A mature start has developed into an outstanding England Sevens career for Marcus Watson.
 He originally stepped into the playmaker role vacated by Ben Gollings at the beginning of the 2011-12 season.

 At the age of 20 he ran the show on the Gold Coast, lifted the Dubai title the following week and went on to play in Port Elizabeth, Wellington and Las Vegas before a hip injury interrupted his progress.
-He has appeared in 21 HSBC Sevens World Series events and scored 214 points, including 27 tries last season before playing in the RWC Sevens in Moscow.
-His total includes four tries in the 2013 Dubai event, three in Las Vegas in January this year and two against Samoa in the Cup quarter-final in Wellington the following month.
+He has appeared in 23 HSBC Sevens World Series events and last season scored 214 points, including 27 tries, before playing in the RWC Sevens in Moscow.
+His overall total of 44 tries includes four in the 2013 Dubai event, three in Las Vegas in January this year and two against Samoa in the Cup quarter-final in Wellington the following month.

 Marcus, who lives in Walton-on-Thames, took up the game at the Effingham and Leatherhead club and passed through the international ranks while at St George's College in Weybridge.